 Prior to 1998, there were no sites on the Boreal Plain where effects of forest fire and forestry practices on surface waters could be evaluated for watersheds with comparable vegetation.
 The 1998 Virginia Hills fire offered an unprecedented opportunity to evaluate the impact of fire on abiotic and biotic water quality parameters.
-Two streams, one with > 90% of its watershed burnt in 1998 and another outside the fire's range, were intensively studied for water quality in 1983.
-This pre-burn database, along with a survey that included additional burnt (2) and reference (1) stream watersheds, and a willingness of industrial partners to harvest comparable stream reaches, provided the opportunity to link forest harvesting and natural disturbance effects on surface waters with detailed forest management plans.
-This project received one year of funding to focus on the effect of fire on surface water quality in five streams up to 16 months following the fire.
-Total phosphorus export almost doubled after the fire, and this increase was in the particulate fraction.
-Further, nitrate export more than doubled after the fire.
-Many water quality parameters including dissolved organic carbon, colour and dominant cations remained similar to non-disturbed conditions in these upland-dominated watersheds.
-While this forest fire enhanced particulate phosphorus and nitrate export from the watershed, forest harvesting in another site on the Boreal Plain enhanced phosphorus but not nitrate export.
+Two streams, one with 89% of its watershed burned in 1998 and another outside the fire's range, were intensively studied for water quality in 1983.
+This pre-burn database, along with a survey that included additional burned (n =2) and reference (n = 1) stream watersheds, and a willingness of industrial partners to harvest comparable stream reaches, provided the opportunity to link forest harvesting and natural disturbance effects on surface waters with detailed forest management plans.
+Previously, this project received one year of funding to focus on the effect of fire on surface water quality in five streams up to 16 months following the fire, and a final report was submitted to SFMN in November 2000 (Prepas et al. 2000).
+Data collection following the Virginia Hills fire was given another year of funding for the sampling year 2000.
+This final report is for the second, full year post-fire evaluation in the study site.
+In 1999, total phosphorus export almost doubled after the fire, and this increase was in the particulate fraction.
+In 2000, total phosphorus export increased even more.
+Further, inorganic nitrogen export was 2.5 times higher and particulate carbon export was nearly 4 times higher from burned compared with reference watersheds.
+From 1999 through 2000, many water quality parameters in burned watersheds, including dissolved organic carbon, colour, and dominant cations remained similar to non-disturbed conditions in these upland-dominated watersheds.
+Whereas this fire enhanced particulate phosphorus and inorganic nitrogen export from the watershed, forest harvesting in another site on the Boreal Plain enhanced phosphorus but not nitrate export.
+The impact of forest fire on water quality on the Boreal Plain more than two years after the fire was greater than the first full year after the fire.